nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Acceptable values for `EMAIL`: A string with an email extension (e.g. `@gmail.com`).

 Examples:
-* `editMember 1 a/RH t/Musician` edits the address and the tag of the 1st member in the member list.
+* `editMember 1 a/RH t/Musician` edits the address and the tag fields of the 1st member in the member list.

 ### Create an Event : `createEvent`

-Creates a new event and adds it to the database.
+Creates a new event with accompanying details (name, location, date, tag).

 Format: `createEvent n/EVENT_NAME l/LOCATION d/DATE [t/TAG]`

+* Acceptable values for `DATE`: Dates in the format of `YYYY-MM-DD`.

 Examples:
 * `createEvent n/Party l/Raffles Hall d/16-09-2023` creates an event `Party` in CCACommander.